vim-scraper/vim-scraper.github.com/news/_posts/2010-10-15-big-improvements.md

  - 1082 - MS-Word-from-VIM

 Finally, in the past two months the authors of the following scripts deleted some or all of their histories.
-We restored missing revisions were restored from the previous vim-scripts mirror.
-This explains why a few commits here and there still have the old (broken) email addresses and commit messages.
+The missing revisions were restored from the previous vim-scripts mirror.
+This explains why a few commits here and there might still have the old (broken) email addresses.
+No big deal.

  - 2791 - popup\_it--su
  - 1259 - sienna